 Design.
 Write.
 Integrate.
 You'll have the skills needed to excel in today's ever-evolving communication industry.

-Combining theory and practice, this 36-credit Master of Arts program integrates conceptual thinking, design, professional writing and research across multiple forms of media.
+Combining theory and practice, this 36-credit Master of Arts in Integrated Design (formerly Publications Design) program integrates conceptual thinking, design, professional writing and research across multiple forms of media.
 Founded in the late 1970s, the program’s evolving curriculum has consistenly prepared students to adapt to rapid changes in the fields of design and communications.

 How the program works: